LAB MEMBERS

 Nicole Osinchuk

-Nicole is an undergraduate student pursuing a Bachelor of Science in Animal Health majoring in Companion and Performance Animals at the University of Alberta.
+Nicole is pursuing her Doctor of Veterinary Medicine (DVM) degree at the University of Calgary after studying a Bachelor of Science in Animal Health at the University of Alberta for 3 years.
 Her work involves proteomic analysis to understand the role of mitochondrial amidoxime reducing component 1 (MTARC1) in vivo, which will eventually be applied to fatty liver disease.
 She is focusing on the animal work and genotyping for the mouse model used in this study.
-She is also participating in understanding the mechanism of osteoarthritis and stem cell biology in horses.
-In her free time, Nicole enjoys playing volleyball, hiking, skiing, and spending time with her family and friends.
+She is also participating in understanding the mechanism of osteoarthritis and stem cell biology as well as tendon regeneration in equine models.
+Her free time, Nicole enjoys playing volleyball, hiking, skiing, and spending time with her family and friends.

 Isabella Orchard